FRCTeam3255/NURDVision/README.md

 # NURDVision Alpha
+## This is an archive.
+Development continued in [master branch](https://github.com/FRCTeam3255/NURDVision/tree/master)
 First SuperNURDs implementation of vision co-processing on the Jetson TK1

 This is the runnable program and setup of NURDVision, to see a simple implementation example on an FRC Robot visit: